NormFrenette/GatsbyBlog/content/blog/Looper/design-options/index.md

 #### Looper+Buffer: Separate design

 This option keeps the buffer and Looper Input and Outputs separate.
-In this case, the output toggle switch (from the above option) is not used.
+In this case, the Buffer-ON switch is a simple on-off (SPST) switch.

 - Buffer:
     - The buffer section has a 1/4" mono input and output female jacks.
-    - The Buffer ON switch feeds the guitar input to the buffer and buffer output to output jack.
-When this switch is off, the input jack is passed straight out to output jack (1/4" mono).
+    - The Buffer-ON switch feeds the guitar input to the buffer.
+When this switch is off, nothing goes to the buffer output jack (1/4" mono).
-- Looper:
+- Looper (without using the buffer):
-    - the sound card 3.5 mm female mic input and headphone output are exposed to the side of the case.
+    - the sound card 3.5 mm female mic input and headphone output are opened to the side of the case.
     - Instrument, microphones etc. are connected to the soundcard mic input.
 You need to provide the correct cable adapters (for a 3.5 mm mono male jack to plug into the mic port).
+Instruments should go through a DI box, a buffered pedal, or perhaps a multi-effects processor.
     - Headphones can be connected directly to the headphone output of the sound card, or a 1/4 inch male adapter can be use to connect to an amplifier.

-> With this design, if the buffer is required (plugging guitar directly into the looper pedal), a small (6 inches) cable 1/4 inch male plug to 3.5 mm male plug (mono) must be used to connect the Buffer output jack to the sound card mic input jack.
+> To use the buffer as a DI box to condition your guitar signal:  Plug the guitar in the buffer 1/4 inch input jack, turn on the buffer (Buffer-ON switch), and connect a small (6 inches) adapter cable 1/4 inch male plug to 3.5 mm male plug (mono)  to connect the Buffer output jack to the sound card mic input jack.

-> Also, with the Buffer switch set to off, a 1/4 inch guitar patch cord can be connected to the 1/4" input jack, and the 1/4 inch output jack is connected to the sound card mic input via the 6 inch adapter canle - allowing for a standard pedal to feed the looper.

-> This option has True Bypass however, for the buffer only: When the Mode switch is in Edit Mode, the guitar input is connected directly to the buffer output 1/4 inch female jack, effictively bypassing the buffer.
+> There is no true bypass in this case for the looper.

 ![Looper separated Option](./optionSeparate.png)